The Haunting Success of Ten Thirty One Productions: A ThoroUgh exploration Post-Shark Tank

 2. Pitching Terror in the Tank

-In an episode that left the audience clinging to their seats, Carbone faced the scrutiny of the “Sharks” with a pitch as daring as it was brilliant. **Mark Cuban**, renowned for his sharp business smarts, saw through the facade of fear and envisioned profit—new to a $2 million investment for a 20% stake.
+In an episode that left the audience clinging to their seats, Carbone faced the scrutiny of the “Sharks” with a pitch as daring as it was brilliant. **Mark Cuban**, renowned for his sharp business smarts, saw through the facade of fear and envisioned profit—leading to a $2 million investment for a 20% stake.

 “It’s not often you see a business that combines entertainment and fear so profitably,” Mark Cuban remarked, his tone not one of trepidation, but exhilaration.